 With the proper technology, though, many of the transformation roadblocks are reduced or eliminated.

 Software like Julota’s, for example, has enabled technology to lower readmissions and help hospitals with their transformations by allowing the sharing of information across organizations.
 Julota’s product electronically links hospital EDs to community services.
-Now the ED can send electronic referrals to organizations like behavioral health clinics, food banks, home assistance programs, substance abuse centers, and charities.
+Now the ED can send electronic referrals to organizations like behavioural health clinics, food banks, home assistance programs, substance abuse centers, and charities.

 There are already electronic referral platforms out there.
 The difference with Julota is that organizations can share and create care plans together.
 Julota allows actual data, health records, and care plans to be shared between partners.
 The integrations then allow sharing of primary notes.
 All of this is critical for current DSRIP (Delivery System Reform Incentive Payments) community engagement initiatives.
 Finally, the software allows case management to operationalize programs with specific protocols, assessments, required data, checklist items, and so forth, so patients can be tracked.
 This allows multiple team members and community resources to help patients progress to completion.

-Helping your patient engage with the community is a win-win for the patient and your hospital because this engagement addresses the social determinants at the core of true population health.
+Helping your patient engagement with the community is a win-win for the patient and your hospital because this engagement addresses the social determinants at the core of true population health.
 It facilitates care coordination.

-HIPAA and other privacy regulations are respected because Julota is HIPAA-, CFR 42 Part 2 (behavioral health, substance abuse)-, and CJIS (law enforcement, jail facilities)-compliant.
+HIPAA and other privacy regulations are respected because Julota is HIPAA-, CFR 42 Part 2 (behavioural health, substance abuse)-, and CJIS (law enforcement, jail facilities)-compliant.
 Julota has none of the interoperability problems you face with other software.